 - Continue proper heading structure within the snippet content section.
 If your Heading Level is H3, ensure headings within content are H4-H6.

 - If you have limited content within each tab/accordion, use headings instead.
 Users prefer to scroll down well-organized web pages (that include headers) to find useful content.
 Forcing users to click into a snippet to find valuable content is not recommended.

-- Accordions/tabs cannot be used within within each other and will not publish.
+- Accordions/tabs cannot be used within each other and will not publish.

 - Use simple headings.
-Users scan website headers to find the content they are looking for.
+Users scan website headings to find the content they are looking for.
 Search engines also use headings when ranking your pages.
-Using headers that include terms that your users are searching for can increase SEO performance.
+Using headings that include terms that your users are searching for can increase SEO performance.

 Frequently Asked Questions Pages

 Use the Omni Analytics to ensure that your Frequently Asked Questions pages are getting web traffic.
 In most cases, FAQ pages are not getting viewed and are hard for users to navigate.
 If this is the case, it is recommended to adjust page content to be more easily digestible to readers or remove FAQ pages from your website altogether.